 That came out also today.

-Senior Department of Justice official, the only criminal violation being considered was the campaign finance law, and the DOJ's criminal division concluded the best evidence did not and could not make any criminal finance violation under the statute.
+Senior Department of Justice official, the only criminal violation being considered was the campaign finance law and the DOJ's criminal division concluded the best evidence did not and could not make any criminal finance violation under the statute.

-Once worked for the Trump impeachment cheerleader, Hillary Clinton.
+You know, you have also the whistleblower's attorney once worked for the Trump impeachment cheerleader, Hillary Clinton.

-Whoopsie Daisy.
+Whoopsie daisy.

 They have an agenda.